-YES NO N/A 1.
-Does the letter to households include: a.
-The required nondiscrimination statement? b.
+YES NO N/A

+1. Does the letter to households include: a.
+The required nondiscrimination statement?

+b.
 Where a complaint may be filed?
-2. Is a USDA/Food and Nutrition Service (FNS)-approved poster displayed in a prominent place and visible to recipients?
-3. Is the correct nondiscrimination statement included on appropriate program materials?
-4. Has the school food authority (SFA) sent out a public release to community/ grassroots organizations?
-5. Are foreign language translations available when a significant number of persons speaking only a foreign language are in the population?
-6. Are procedures established to receive complaints alleging discrimination? a.
-Have there been any written or verbal complaints alleging discrimination? b.
-If YES, have these complaints been reported to the State Department of Education (the State Agency)?
-7. Do admission procedures used restrict enrollment by minority persons?
-8. Are incorrectly denied Applications for Free and Reduced-Price Meals disproportionately composed of minority applications?
-9. Are disabled students provided program benefits as prescribed by regulations (including special dietary needs), as appropriate?
+H

+2. Is a USDA/Food and Nutrition Service (FNS)-approved poster displayed in a

+3. prominent place and visible to recipients?
+Is the correct nondiscrimination statement included on appropriate program

+materials?

+4. Has the school food authority (SFA) sent out a public r grassroots organizations?

+5. Are foreign language translations available when a signific

+6. speaking only a foreign language are in the population?
+Are procedures established to receive complaints alleging П П П

+υ. a.
+Have there been any written or verbal complaints alleg

+b.
+If YES , have these complaints been reported to the

+7. Education (the State Agency)?
+Do admission procedures used restrict enrollment by minor

+8. Are incorrectly denied Applications for Free and R

+9. disproportionately composed of minority applications?
+Are disabled students provided program benefits as pres

+(including special dietary needs), as appropriate?

+,

+Number Approved ı

+for Free an Number

+Ethnicity: Enrollment Meals/Free M Denied

+Hispanic or Latino

+Not Hispanic or Latino

+TOTAL STUDENTS BY ETHNICITY

+Race:

+American Indian or Alaska Native

+Asian

+Black or African American

+Native Hawaiian or Other Pacific IslanderWhite -+

++

+TOTAL STUDENTS BY RACE